 If you need any further help learning how to make a double crochet stitch, you can either watch our video tutorial below or check out our step-by-step how to double crochet picture guide below.
 If you’re completely new to crochet, you can find loads of helpful information and resources in our crochet guide for beginners!

 How to double crochet

 You Will Need

 To make a double crochet stitch, insert the hook under the top two loops of the next stitch on the previous row.

 Pull the yarn through the stitch, giving you two loops on your crochet hook.

 Yarn round hook again, then pull the yarn through both loops.
-That’s your double crochet stitch made and you’ll have one loop left on the hook, ready to do the next stitch.
+That’s your double crochet stitch complete and you’ll have one loop left on the hook, ready to do the next stitch.

-For the following rows, turn work and ch1.
-This is the turning chain (t-ch) and for the double crochet stitch this DOES NOT count as the first dc of your next row.
+Now just keep working double crochet stitches across your row up to the last stitch.
+For the following rows, turn work and chain 1.
+This chain is the turning chain (t-ch) and for the double crochet stitch this DOES NOT count as the first dc of your next row.